simonefagini/Fluo-for-Rhino/commands/README.md

   Tested on Rhino v8 on Windows 11.

 - ### moveVertical_cmd.py
-  A command to improve the Move Vertical workflow by preventing Project snap interference when executing the command.
+  A command to improve the Move Vertical workflow by preventing Project snap interference when executing the command. <br>
-  Tested on Rhino v8 on Windows 11.
+  Tested on Rhino v7 on MacOS 14 and Rhino v8 on Windows 11.

+- ### dupAllBorder_cmd.py
+  A custom Rhino command to merge the functionality of 'DupBorder and 'DupFaceBorder. <br>
+  Tested on Rhino v7 on MacOS 14.

 ## Adding Fluo-for-Rhino
 ### Rhino for Windows